 The penalties for prostitution crimes depend on the number of offenses a person has had, the type of involvement, and if a minor was involved.

-A person charged with prostitution should consult with a West Palm Beach prostitution lawyer as they could face penalties ranging from community service, 60 days in jail, and a $500 fine to 15 years in prison and $10,000 in fines (see Florida Statutes Sections 775.082, 775.083, and 775.084).
+A person charged with prostitution and another escort-related crime should consult with a West Palm Beach lawyer as they could face penalties ranging from community service, 60 days in jail, and a $500 fine to 15 years in prison and $10,000 in fines (see Florida Statutes Sections 775.082, 775.083, and 775.084).

 The first offense could be charged as a second-degree misdemeanor, resulting in 60 days in jail; the second offense as a first-degree misdemeanor, resulting in up to one year in jail; and the third offense—plus any subsequent offenses—can be charged as third-degree felonies, punishable by up to five year’s imprisonment.

-If a minor is involved, these charges could become a second-degree felony, resulting in up to 15 years in prison, making it important that a prostitution lawyer in Palm Beach County is contacted.
+If a minor is involved, these prostitution charges could become a second-degree felony, resulting in up to 15 years in prison, making it important that a lawyer in Palm Beach County is contacted if accused of using children as escorts.

 Contact a West Palm Beach Prostitution Attorney Today

-West Palm Beach prostitution lawyers know just how overwhelming, and even life changing, a prostitution charge can be.
+West Palm Beach prostitution lawyers know just how overwhelming, and even life changing, a charges for being an escort can be.

 Having a trusted Palm Beach County prostitution attorney on your side who knows the ins and outs of Florida prostitution laws can give you the support, advice, and representation you need.
 Contact today to learn more about your rights and to find out how they can assist you.